Speculative Fiction With A Historical Twist

 An editorial review of The Big Cinch from Independent Book Review.
 “This book reads like nothing I’ve ever read before.
 The great writing and description really make it stand out among other books set in the same time-period.
 It is a great pick for anyone interested in a dark urban fantasy with inspiration from the 1920s.”

-The Big Cinch
+The Talking Cure and The Big Cinch

 • Literary Underworld provided a great selection of indie and small press physical books with themes of horror, mystery, and dark fantasy.
+Find The Talking Cure and The Big Cinch there.

-• Local friends can pick up a copy at Main Street Books in St. Charles, and the Missouri History Museum gift shop.
-Any bookshop can order The Big Cinch for you from the Ingram catalogue.
+• Local friends can pick up a copy of The Big Cinch at Left Bank Books in the Central West End neighborhood and the Missouri History Museum gift shop.

 Blog Tour